helgoboss/helgobox/doc/user-guide.md

 - **Remove:** Removes this mapping from the list.
 - **Learn source:** Starts or stops learning the source of this mapping.
 - **Learn target:** Starts or stops learning the target of this mapping.
+    - *Tip:* Learning a target that is currently being automated is not possible at the moment because ReaLearn can't know if the value change notification is coming from the automation or your touch interaction.

 Each mapping row provides a context menu, which lets you move this mapping to another mapping group.